Ahairyoldserver/Messages/README.md

 ## Colors
 You can use the following color codes.
 Please make sure, that you are using a **§** sign instead of a **&** sign. <br>
+If you want to have a preview of your message, you can use this [tool](https://minecraft.tools/en/motd.php). <br>
 [![Spigot ChatColors](https://www.spigotmc.org/attachments/example2-png.188806/)](https://www.spigotmc.org/resources/chatcolor-farbcodes-im-chat.64589/)

 ## Replacement